 Boot into macOS Recovery mode

-If you can't boot into Safe Mode then a macOS Ventura update failure is likely the problem and your startup disk may have a corrupted APFS file system.
+If you can't boot into Safe Mode, your startup disk may have a corrupted APFS file system.

 If this is the case, you can try to repair the hard drive with Disk Utility while booted into macOS Recovery mode.
-Read on to discover How to use First Aid to repair Mac disk and help macOS Ventura load from a good startup disk.
+Read on to discover how to use First Aid to repair Mac disk and help macOS load from a working startup disk.

 If your Mac still won't boot after running First Aid, you should reinstall macOS in macOS Recovery mode.